lemval/API-specifications/docs/attachments/Use-of-HTTP-operations-for-RESTful-APIs.md

 A PUT request is always executed on a unique resource (i.e., a URL that determines the unique identity of the resource).
 The result is that the server replaces the existing resource (if present) with a new version, where the state is determined by the received attributes while maintaining the resource’s identity.
 This means that some attributes may be removed (if they are no longer included in the new state), while new attributes may be added (if they were not present in the previous state).

 Additionally, the requester **may** include an **If-Match** header containing the ETag key known to them for the respective resource.
-This allows the server to validate the resource state before executing the update (see guideline XXX for details).
+This allows the server to validate the resource state before executing the update (see [RFC-7232](https://datatracker.ietf.org/doc/html/rfc7232) for details).

 The operation **may** result in the following response codes:

+- **200 - Ok**: The replacement was successful and the response body contains a *status record* providing useful metadata pertaining to the operation. *This is an exception* (see "Exception" below).
+The response **may** optionally include an **ETag** header containing the (new) ETag key of the modified resource.
 - **202 – Accepted**: The request has been received and successfully validated but has not yet been executed.
 This can happen in case of asynchronous processing.
 If the requester wants to ensure that the changes have been applied, they must perform a GET request at a later time to check the state.
 - **204 – No Content**: The replacement was successful, and no response is returned, as the updated resource state can be retrieved via a GET request (see justification under GET).
 The response **may** optionally include an **ETag** header containing the (new) ETag key of the modified resource.
 - **404 – Not Found**: The provided ID does not correspond to a valid resource.